SignalK/specification/gitbook-docs/security.md

 ## Authentication

-Authentication for Signal K REST and WebSockets connections is based on http cookies or tokens carried in the HTTP header.
+Authentication for Signal K REST and WebSockets connections is based on HTTP cookies or tokens carried in the HTTP header.

-### Logging into a server via HTTP
+### Authentication via HTTP

-A device or a web client can login to a Signal K server using User Name and Password using a REST request.
+A device or a web client can authenticate with a Signal K server by providing a username and password via a standard HTTP POST request to `/signalk/«version»/auth/login`.

+The `«version»` field is the endpoint version identifier chosen by the client from those offered by the server.
+See the [REST API](rest_api.md) documentation for the structure of these identifiers.

-The URL for the request is `/signalk/v1/auth/login` and should be a POST with either `Content-Type` of `application/json` with the properties `username` and `password` in the body OR `Content-Type` of `application/x-www-form-urlencoded` for web based login forms.
+The client may send the login request with a `Content-Type` of `application/json` with the properties `username` and `password` in the body OR with a `Content-Type` of `application/x-www-form-urlencoded` with the `username` and `password` fields.

 ```json
 {